LUMC/galaxy-launcher/docs/user_guide/configure_cluster_instance.md

 The `galaxy_docker_extra_ports` variable allows you to open extra ports on your container.

 The `galaxy_docker_custom_image_lines` variable allows you to add extra lines to the docker file before the custom image for your cluster is build.
-You can add lines such as `run apt get install sssd` or `add sssd.conf /etc/sssd/sssd.conf`.
+You can add lines such as `RUN apt get install sssd` or `ADD sssd.conf /etc/sssd/sssd.conf`.
 You can add files to
 `files/HOSTNAME/docker_custom_image` if you want to use this functionality.